 Pursuant to our Management Incentive Plan, we award bonuses to our named executive officers based on a combination of individual and corporate performance measures that our Board believes are important to the success of our business.
 Under our Management Incentive Plan, each named executive officer has a target incentive opportunity expressed as a percentage of his or her base salary, which is subject to increase or decrease according to the achievement of these individual and corporate performance measures.
 In addition, no named executive officer in our Management Incentive Plan will be paid a bonus unless we meet a specified minimum corporate performance threshold.
-In 2018, 2017 and 2016, the corporate performance metric used for each named executive officer and for the minimum corporate performance threshold was EBITDA.
-In addition, in 2019, 2018 and 2017, bonuses of our named executive officers were based 75% on achievement of corporate performance goals and 25% on achievement of individual performance goals, except that Mr. Wardinski's bonuses were based 100% on corporate performance goals.
+In 2020 and 2019, the corporate performance metric used for each named executive officer and for the minimum corporate performance threshold was EBITDA.
 Our named executive officers did not receive a bonus in 2019.
 In addition, we may make special incentive awards to an individual for extraordinary individual efforts and exceptional results, or contribution to extraordinary team efforts and exceptional results, in reaching our goals and objectives.
 All awards granted under our Management Incentive Plan must be approved by our Board and, with respect to members of management other than the Chief Executive Officer, its Chief Executive Officer.
 Our Board has the right to adjust any payment to our named executive officers under our Management Incentive Plan.